 Learn how to cook pumpkin seeds without a hassle.
 Check out the steps below to learn how to cook pumpkin seeds!

 The best part of the pumpkin though has to be the seeds.
-They're natural powerhouses, containing things like phosphorus, magnesium, manganese, copper, zinc, iron and protein, which are all great for your body.
+They're natural powerhouses, containing things like phosphorus, magnesium, manganese, copper, zinc, iron, and protein, which are all great for your body.

-Start off by cleaning your pumpkin seeds.
+- Start off by cleaning your pumpkin seeds.
 While there are several methods to go about this, the easiest way would be to dump the seeds (along with the guts) into a large bowl and pick out as much of the guts with your fingers.

-Depending on how many seeds you have, dump out 2 cups of water into a pot for every 1/2 cup of seeds you have.
+- Depending on how many seeds you have, dump out 2 cups of water into a pot for every 1/2 cup of seeds you have.

-Next, toss all your seeds into a bowl and add olive oil and any spices you would like, such as salt, pepper, garlic and paprika.
-If you’re feeling a little bit adventurous you can add honey, which gives it a bit of a sweet taste and compliments the other flavors well.
+- Next, toss all your seeds into a bowl and add olive oil and any spices you would like, such as salt, pepper, garlic, and paprika.
+Add honey, it'll give a bit of a sweet taste and will complement the other flavors well.

-Preheat your oven to 400 degrees F and bake the seeds on the top rack until they are golden-brown, which usually takes about 15-20 minutes.
-Let them cool and you’re done!
+- Preheat your oven to 400 degrees F and bake the seeds on the top rack until they are golden-brown, which usually takes about 15-20 minutes.

 Also make sure to check out the video below, where you can learn how to use your entire pumpkin (not just the seeds).

 Don’t forget to keep in touch, foodies!
 You can also WRITE FOR US and share your delectable recipes!